Sarah Fuller gives Minnesota Aurora a goalkeeper and pioneer to build around

 Fuller, 22, is a Wylie, Texas native, whose 6-2 frame and powerful right leg drew the attention of Division I soccer coaches.

-As the starting goalkeeper for Vanderbilt in 2020, she helped the Commodores win the SEC championship.
+As the starting goalkeeper for Vanderbilt in 2020, she helped the Commodores win the Southeastern Conference championship.
 Six days later, she became the first woman to play in a Power Five football game, as a placekicker for Vanderbilt.
 Two weeks after that, she kicked two extra points against Tennessee.

 After receiving All-SEC academic honors four times in soccer, Fuller starred last fall at North Texas as a graduate transfer.
 And earlier this year, she ran the Boston Marathon.